Netaji's grand statue to be installed at India Gate: PM Modi | Politics

 - India

-The announcement came on a day the opposition party criticized the government for the decision to put out the flame at Amar Jawan Jyoti at India Gate here and merge it with the immortal flame at the National War Memorial.
+The statue will be installed under a canopy, which used to have a statue of King George V that was removed in 1968, they added.

-Defending the move, official sources said, the flame is not being extinguished but is being merged with the flame at National War Memorial.
+The announcement came on a day opposition parties criticised the government for the decision to put out the flame at Amar Jawan Jyoti at India Gate here and merge it with the immortal flame at the National War Memorial.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)